 Assistant Professor, The Center for Biomedical Science, The Feinstein Institute for Medical Research

 Assistant Attending, Division of Trauma and Acute Care Surgery, Northwell Health

-Assistant Professor, Surgery, Hofstra Northwell School of Medicine
+Assistant Professor, Surgery, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 233-3610

 Dr. Jared M. Huston is an assistant investigator at The Feinstein Institute for Medical Research.
 He is also an assistant professor of Surgery at the Hofstra Northwell School of Medicine and an assistant attending in the Division of Trauma and Acute Care Surgery at Northwell Health.
 Dr. Huston also serves as the director of Trauma Research for the Department of Surgery.

 Prior to joining Northwell Health, Dr. Huston served as an assistant professor of Surgery in the Division of General Surgery, Trauma, Surgical Critical Care and Burns at the Stony Brook School of Medicine.
 He also served as the director of the Laboratory of Surgical Immunology within the Department of Surgery.